 But those things are hard to do.
 Habits, behaviors, and thought processes become so ingrained that it becomes a real mental battle to make change happen.

 Why is that?

-It’s because the deeper, more ancient part of our brain is geared to work in a mindset of scarcity.
-In our earlier pre-civilization days, survival was difficult, and when you encountered an opportunity to acquire something such as food, water, or other materials for survival, you took advantage of that opportunity because you didn’t know when it would be available again.
+It's because the deeper, more ancient part of our brain is geared to work in a mindset of scarcity.
+In our earlier pre-civilization days, survival was difficult.
+When you encountered an opportunity to acquire food, water, or other materials for survival, you took advantage of that opportunity because you didn't know when it would be available again.

 Your deep brain is also all about fitting in socially.
 Why?
 Because fitting in is a survival mechanism.
-When you fit in to a group and don’t have to go it alone, you have access to more resources, and you’re less likely to get eaten by a lion.
+When you fit in to a group and don't have to go it alone, you have access to more resources.
+As an added bonus, you're less likely to get eaten by a lion!

-But in the highly developed society we live in today where most of us have more resources available to us than we actually need, our brains still try to convince us to acquire things, whether we need them or not.
+But in the highly developed society we live in today where most of us have more resources available than we actually need, our brains still try to convince us to acquire things whether we need them or not.

 Our deep brain convinces us that we “need” that 1,200 calorie supersized meal or that great pair of shoes or that cool gadget.

 So we end up spending money we don't have on stuff we don't always need.

 That is, unless, we use another, more developed (hopefully) part of our brain to make a conscious effort to override that deeper, more primitive drive.